Which Electrical Qualifications Do I Need in 2026?

 - 3 min read

-The industry is changing.
-Regulations are evolving.
-Low-carbon work is growing.
-That means the electrical qualifications in 2026 that matter most are the ones that keep you compliant, confident, and ready for new opportunities.
+The landscape is shifting.
+Regulations are tightening, low-carbon work is growing, and the qualifications that matter in 2026 are the ones that keep you compliant, credible, and ahead of the curve.
+Not scrambling to catch up.

-The biggest shift is around competence.
-The latest EAS guidance makes clear that, from 1st October 2026, electricians carrying out periodic inspection, testing, certification, and low-carbon installations such as EV charging and solar PV must hold the correct Level 3 qualifications and show ongoing competence.
+The latest EAS guidance from the IET makes clear that from 1st October 2026, electricians carrying out periodic inspection, testing, certification, and low-carbon installations, including EV charging and solar PV, must hold the correct Level 3 qualifications and demonstrate ongoing competence.

 1. 18th Edition Wiring Regulations